Hall Green

-Places of interest

 The Shire Country Park runs past Sarehole Mill and along the course of the River Cole to Small Heath.
 Millstream Way passes through the park.
 Wildlife present at the country park include otters and water voles and many types of birds.
 The old village of Sarehole (now on the border of Hall Green and Moseley) is where J. R. R. Tolkien lived as a child and gained inspiration for the Hobbit's home "The Shire" as well as the book, The Lord of the Rings.

 Hall Green was the home to Moor Green F.C., prior to an arson attack on the club's original Moorlands stadium in 2005, leading to the club moving their home games to Solihull Borough's Damson Park stadium, with the two clubs subsequently merging to become Solihull Moors.
-The local Moorlands stadium has since been demolished to make way for a housing estate.
+The local Moorlands stadium has since been demolished to make way for 'The Moorlands' housing estate.

-Hall Green was also the home to the popular greyhound racing stadium and race course situated on York Road called Hall Green Stadium; the stadium having won the BGRB Midlands and Western Region Racecourse of the Year for four consecutive years between 2000 and 2003.
-The stadium was closed by its owners Euro Property Investments Limited in July 2017 to make way for a housing estate.
+Hall Green was also the home to the popular greyhound racing stadium and race course situated on the former Olympia Sports Ground, York Road called Hall Green Stadium; the stadium having won the BGRB Midlands and Western Region Racecourse of the Year for four consecutive years between 2000 and 2003.
+The stadium was closed by its owners Euro Property Investments Limited in July 2017 to make way for the 'Olympia' housing estate.

-Architecture
+History

 On School Road is the Church of the Ascension, formerly the Job Marston Chapel, which was built in 1704 and is believed to have been designed by Sir William Wilson.
 The chancel and transepts were added in 1860.
 The brick building consists of an exterior with a stone entablature and balustrade supported by Doric pilasters and the window architraves are of moulded stone.
 At the west end is a tower with an octagonal upper storey with a copper cupola.
 The interior of the nave is covered by a coved plaster ceiling.
 It is the earliest classical church to survive within the city boundary.

 Other historic buildings in Hall Green include Sarehole Mill, one of only two watermills in the city.

 Highfield House was another historical building.
 It was built in 1850, making it the oldest house and the third oldest building in Hall Green.
 It was the farm house for Highfield Farm.
 The house was built in Georgian style with Neo-Classical features.
 It also retained the original sash windows.
 In March 2008, in the face of much public opposition, petitions, articles in local newspapers and items on radio stations, Birmingham City Council's Planning Committee approved plans for its demolition and the building of four houses and six apartments.